Five Mountain System

-The system in China
+China

+Establishment

 At the time of the Song dynasty, Chan (Japanese Zen) was the dominant form of monasticism and had considerable imperial support.
 This forced it to assume certain features and develop a network of monastic offices and rituals wanted by the state.
 Around the 12th century, this tendency to monastic wealth and imperial patronage became even more pronounced with the creation by direct imperial order in South China of the Five Mountains and Ten Temples System (五山十刹, wushan shicha) during the late Southern Song (1127–1279).
+Historical records by the historian Song Lian (1310-1381) state that the Five Mountains system was first established during the Jiading period (1208-1224) of the Southern Song by Emperor Ningzong at the request of the official Shi Miyuan (1164-1233).
 It was a system of state-sponsored temples and monasteries built to pray to the gods for the dynasty and the state, which was threatened by enemies from Northern China.
-The system had at its top five famous temples and ten lesser ones immediately below.
-Officials chose both the five temples of the top tier, and the chief priest that ruled over them.
+Officials chose both the five temples of the top tier, and the chief monastic that ruled over them.

-The five famous monasteries ('five mountains') were: